AndroidPillars/SQL/README.md

 ## SQL

-- Structured Query Language
-- SQL is the programming Language used to communicate with our Database.
+- SQL (Structured Query Language) is the programming Language used to communicate with our Database.

 ## SELECT